YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 that:
 - The types defined therein are not recursive: there are just a base type (`string`) and a variant type admitting only constant constructors.
-- The relation defined therein is ot recursive: it is a straightforward listing of the data base, which is the very basic form of relational programs.
+- The relation defined therein is not recursive: it is a straightforward listing of the data base, which is the very basic form of relational programs.